 Biosciences for All - Paving Pathways for Diversity

 Mon 8 Oct 2018 | 18:00-21:00 | Charles Darwin House, 12 Roger Street, London WC1N 2JU

-A free Policy Lates event discussing ways to best support an inclusive and accessible environment, across the biosciences.
-Hear from innovators who are developing ways to improve access and support for people from diverse backgrounds to study and work in the biosciences.
-Learn about the benefits they've created for people from a range of backgrounds, communities and experiences.
+This free Policy Lates event discussed ways to best support an inclusive and accessible environment, across the biosciences.
+Guests heard from innovators who are developing ways to improve access and support for people from diverse backgrounds to study and work in the biosciences.
+Guests learnt about the benefits created for people from a range of backgrounds, communities and experiences.